bomsy/dragdrop/README.md

 dragdrop
 ========
-A small javascript dragdrop library that handles drag n drop  and let you focus on implementation details
+A small javascript library that handles drag n drop, letting you focus on your implementation details Provides cross-browser functionality, currently supporting ie7,ie8,ie9+,chrome, firefox, opera and safari Aim to ease the difficulties in implementing drag n drop.
+## Progress
+    Still  under development
 ## Loading the javscript file

     (function(){